-Those entrusted to conduct commercially reasonable sales may be well advised to use available low-cost on-line asset sale platforms like DailyDAC.
-After all, at a fraction of the cost of a newspaper ad, and with no geographic limit, and with tens of thousands readers who have specifically expressed an interest to be made aware of such sales, such platforms certainly address concerns as to whether enough was done to alert buyers of distressed assets of the sale in question.
+Those entrusted to conduct commercially reasonable sales may be well advised to use available low-cost online asset sale platforms like DailyDAC.
+After all, at a fraction of the cost of a newspaper ad, with no geographic limit, and with tens of thousands of readers who have specifically expressed an interest in being made aware of such sales, such platforms certainly address concerns as to whether enough was done to alert buyers of distressed assets of the sale in question.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.

 Good article.
 But for the sake of transparency, perhaps the authors should have disclosed their financial interests in Daily DAC?